 - and waste disposal companies or garbage haulers.

-haul for either a lager firm or other companies that might contract their services.
+haul for either a lager firm or other truck insurance companies that might contract their services.

 You will also find that the owner operator category contains the largest number of accounts.

-Types of Operations
+What Types of Commercial Operations?

 long-term or permanent basis to larger firms and haul under their ICC and PUC/PUS authorities.

 non trucking liability, and rely upon the contracting firm’s policy for their for hire liability protection.

 Independent Trucking Firms – who operate under their own authority

 These companies normally arrange for all of their own cargo and truck needs.